it985/my-stars/README.md

 *   [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.

-*   [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects.
-Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more. 🐰
+*   [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.

 *   [sequelize/sequelize](https://github.com/sequelize/sequelize) - Feature-rich ORM for modern Node.js and TypeScript, it supports PostgreSQL (with JSON and JSONB support), MySQL, MariaDB, SQLite, MS SQL Server, Snowflake, Oracle DB (v6), DB2 and DB2 for IBM i.